 2.2.
 No legal custodian

-An accused is only guilty under these laws if he/she:
+You are only guilty under these laws if you:

-- does so from a person who is the legal custodian of that child.
+- do so from a person who is the legal custodian of that child.

-This means it is always a defense for a defendant to say that the person from whom the child was taken was not a lawful custodian.
+This means it is always a defense to say that the person from whom the child was taken was not a lawful custodian.

 2.3.
 No malicious intent

-Recall that a person must act “maliciously” to be found guilty under PC 278.
-Malicious, again, means to act with an unlawful intent.
-A defense, therefore, is for the defendant to show that he did not act in this manner.
+Recall that you must act “maliciously” to be found guilty beyond a reasonable doubt under PC 278.
+Malicious, again, means to act with unlawful intent.
+A defense, therefore, is to show that you did not act in this manner and instead acted in good faith.

 A violation of this statute is a wobbler.
-A wobbler is an offense that the prosecutor can charge as either:
+A wobbler is an offense that the district attorney’s office can charge as either:

 - a misdemeanor, or